Darin-Joshua-D/K-Orbit/README.md

 ## 🤝 Team Development & Contribution

 K-Orbit is designed for collaborative development, especially with AI-powered tools.
-The codebase is fully typed, well-documented, and follows established patterns, making it easy for tools like **Cursor** and **GitHub Copilot** to provide accurate and helpful suggestions.
+The codebase is fully typed, well-documented, and follows established patterns, making it easy for tools like primarly **Cursor** and **GitHub Copilot** to provide accurate and helpful suggestions.
 Thank you to Cognizant and its organizers for conducting a spectacular vibe coding event to learn and experience vibe coding.

-Our Contributors:
+Our Contributors (7):
-Darin Joshua D - Team Lead
+- Darin Joshua D - Team Lead
-Mahendar G
+- Mahendar G
-Shoaib Hafeez
+- Shoaib Hafeez
-Vivek G
+- Vivek G
-Nayana
+- Nayana
-Harshita
+- Harshita
-Ashish Kumar
+- Ashish Kumar

 ## 🧰 Technology Stack & Uses
 - **Frontend**: Next.js 14 (App Router) for modern routing/SSR/ISR; TypeScript for type safety; Tailwind CSS for utility-first styling; shadcn/ui for accessible UI components; Lucide Icons for consistent iconography.